-For people at the beginning of their career, professional development is the greatest reward of all.
+For people at the beginning of their careers, professional development is the greatest reward of all.
 Many graduate-level employees will consider an offer that will give them the chance to learn and grow – even if that means turning down other offers with better salaries.

 Professional development is also key to rectifying some of the DEI setbacks of recent years.
 Record numbers of women have left the workforce in recent years, creating a growing gender gap at work.
-One survey found that 93% of HR leaders say that their main priority is developing women leaders.
+One survey found that 93% of human resources leaders say that their main priority is developing women leaders.

 There are lots of ways to provide professional development to your team, such as: